paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-037-national-security-scholarships-fellowships-and-grants.md

   (B) ⅓ of such amount for the awarding of fellowships pursuant to paragraph (1)(B); and

   (C) ⅓ of such amount for the awarding of grants pursuant to paragraph (1)(C).
-  The funding allocation under this paragraph shall not apply to grants under paragraph (1)(D) for the National Flagship Language Initiative described in subsection (i) of this section or for the scholarship program under paragraph (1)(E).
+  The funding allocation under this paragraph shall not apply to grants under paragraph (1)(D) for the National Flagship Language Initiative described in subsection (i) or for the scholarship program under paragraph (1)(E).
 For the authorization of appropriations for the National Flagship Language Initiative, see [section 1911 of this title](./chapter-037-national-security-scholarships-fellowships-and-grants.md#section-1911).
 For the authorization of appropriations for the scholarship program under paragraph (1)(E), see [section 1912 of this title](./chapter-037-national-security-scholarships-fellowships-and-grants.md#section-1912).

 (3) **Consultation with National Security Education Board** — The program required under this chapter shall be carried out in consultation with the National Security Education Board established under [section 1903 of this title](./chapter-037-national-security-scholarships-fellowships-and-grants.md#section-1903).

 (4) **Contract authority** — The Secretary may enter into one or more contracts, with private national organizations having an expertise in foreign languages, area studies, counterproliferation studies, and other international fields, for the awarding of the scholarships, fellowships, and grants described in paragraph (1) in accordance with the provisions of this chapter.
 The Secretary may enter into such contracts without regard to [section 6101 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section6101&num=0&edition=prelim) or any other provision of law that requires the use of competitive procedures.
 In addition, the Secretary may enter into personal service contracts for periods up to one year for program administration, except that not more than 10 such contracts may be in effect at any one time.

-**(b) Service agreement** In awarding a scholarship or fellowship under the program, the Secretary or contract organization referred to in subsection (a)(4) of this section, as the case may be, shall require a recipient of any fellowship or any scholarship to enter into an agreement that, in return for such assistance, the recipient—
+**(b) Service agreement** In awarding a scholarship or fellowship under the program, the Secretary or contract organization referred to in subsection (a)(4), as the case may be, shall require a recipient of any fellowship or any scholarship to enter into an agreement that, in return for such assistance, the recipient—

-(1) will maintain satisfactory academic progress, as determined in accordance with regulations issued by the Secretary, and agrees that failure to maintain such progress shall constitute grounds upon which the Secretary or contract organization referred to in subsection (a)(4) of this section may terminate such assistance;
+(1) will maintain satisfactory academic progress, as determined in accordance with regulations issued by the Secretary, and agrees that failure to maintain such progress shall constitute grounds upon which the Secretary or contract organization referred to in subsection (a)(4) may terminate such assistance;

 (2)